tock/tock/doc/Getting_Started.md

    the options with `tockloader` support to load applications, as that is the configuration that most examples and tutorials assume.

+   * Info about testing Tock on QEMU
+     * 01/07/2020 : Boards supported by Tock OS are not yet supported on QEMU at the moment.

 ### Super Quick Setup

 Nix: